Spirutual Moral Social Cultural

-An audit of SMSC provision takes place annually in order to map provision and ensure that it fulfils its aims and objectives.
+SMSC provision is mapped to ensure that it fulfils its aims and objectives.
 This audit includes an examination of schemes of work across the curriculum, including PSHCE and RE, as well as extra-curricular activities.
-The impact of assemblies, evidence from learning walks and impact of programmes such as Healthy Schools and the ISA will also be considered.
+The impact of assemblies and evidence from learning walks will also be considered.

-Parental responses to SMSC provision, for example, school ethos, will also be reviewed through stakeholders’ questionnaires after events such as parents’ evenings and through stakeholder surveys.
+Parental responses to SMSC provision will also be reviewed through stakeholders’ questionnaires after events such as parents’ evenings and through stakeholder surveys.

 In order to ensure that every student explores fully the SMSC dimension of education we have developed an SMSC Charter that outlines a student’s core entitlement to such activities that facilitate this aim.

 The SMSC Charter has six elements: curriculum, extra-curricular activities, enrichment opportunities, assemblies, pastoral care and support, and student leadership and student voice.
 The grid below gives examples of how SMSC provision may be provided.

 SMSC Charter Element